 The main entry point to St Mary’s Senior School is at the start of Year 7, at the age of 11.
 Girls may join us later in Year 7, or in Years 8 or 9 if a place becomes available.
 It is not usual for students to join us in Years 10 and 11 as the GCSE courses have already begun.

 For full information and a schedule of the admissions procedure for entry to Year 7 in the coming years, please see the Year 7 Admissions Timeline.
 Parents looking to secure a place for their daughter in other year groups are invited to contact our Registrar, who will advise on the availability of places and explain the admissions procedure and timescale.

 The majority of prospective pupils attend one of our Open Days, which are held every year in Spring and Autumn.
 Prospective Year 7 joiners usually come along for an Open Day during Year 4 or 5.
 These give a chance for girls and their parents to tour the school and chat to staff and pupils.
 Families are also welcome to book an individual tour of the school on a working day and these can be arranged by contacting our Registrar, or by completing our online Enquiry Form.

-The next step is to register your daughter by completing the registration form to be found in the back of the school prospectus and paying a non-returnable Registration Fee of £50.
+The next step is to register your daughter by completing the registration form to be found online or with the school prospectus, and paying a non-returnable Registration Fee of £50.
 If your daughter may be joining us in Year 7 and has a particular talent, you may consider applying for a Scholarship – Art, Music, Drama or Sport.
 Academic and Miss Comrie Scholarships cannot be applied for.
 For more information on Scholarships, please visit our Scholarships and Bursaries page.

 Once registered, your daughter will be invited to be a ‘St Mary’s girl for a day’ at one of our Taster Days for prospective Year 7 pupils, or if she is applying to join another year group, to take part in a day of lessons with her own year group.